dev197/Financial-Fraud-Analytics-Dashboard/README.md

 YoY Growth %	Year-over-year change in transaction volume Risk Category	High/Medium classification of flagged transactions Tools & Tech
-Power BI — dashboard design, DAX measures, data modeling DAX — time intelligence (YoY growth), dynamic KPI cards, conditional flagging Data model — Transactions table with related Date, Customer, and Merchant dimension tables Findings & Recommendations
+SQL — storing and structuring the cleaned transaction data before loading into Power BI Python (Pandas, NumPy) — data cleaning and exploratory data analysis Power BI — dashboard design, DAX measures, data modeling DAX — time intelligence (YoY growth), dynamic KPI cards, conditional risk flagging Data model — Transactions table with related Date, Customer, and Merchant dimension tables Data Source

+Findings & Recommendations
 Retail segment is both the largest revenue driver and the largest fraud liability — targeted fraud controls here offer the highest ROI.
 Loan EMI and Transfers are the top transaction types by both revenue and fraud exposure.
 ATM and Mobile App channels show the highest fraud concentration and should be prioritized for stronger authentication controls.
-10.4% transaction failure rate represents a separate revenue leak worth operational review.
+10.4% transaction failure rate represents a separate revenue leak worth operational review, unrelated to fraud.
+50% of fraud cases are concentrated in Maharashtra, Karnataka, Tamil Nadu, and Gujarat.
 2026 fraud figures are based on partial-year data and should not yet be read as a confirmed downward trend.